 Now, obviously, the overwhelming majority of us weekend warriors aren’t ever going to get creamed by a strong safety on a pass over the middle or laid out by a fellow rugby player in a scrum, but that doesn’t mean that we aren’t really ticking time bombs each and every single time we step out on the field to compete – or step into the gym to train.

-In fact, according to information published by Dr. Michael Camp (Sports Medicine Specialist) in a sports website, men that lead active lives and are involved in some type of sport or athletics are more likely to deal with a serious injury or require surgery than those that lead more sedentary lifestyles.
+In fact, according to information published by Dr. Michael Camp (Sports Medicine Specialist) on a sports website, men who lead active lives and are involved in some type of sport or athletics are more likely to suffer a serious injury or require surgery than those who lead more sedentary lifestyles.

 Surprise, surprise!
-All of that time spent in the gym working out to keep yourself fit and healthy may be only accelerating damage to import ligaments, key tendons, and putting you in a position to go down with a crippling injury.
+All of that time spent in the gym working out to keep yourself fit and healthy may be only accelerating damage to important ligaments and key tendons and putting you in a position to go down with a crippling injury.

-Obviously it’s always better to pursue a lifestyle that focuses on fitness and your health, and living a sedentary life is filled with some pretty serious and stark dangers as well.
+Obviously, it’s always better to pursue a lifestyle that focuses on fitness and health, and living a sedentary life also comes with some pretty serious and stark dangers.

 Climb down off the bicycle already